Edward Bond: Controversial directing attempts, quarrels with institutions

 With his notoriously uncompromising attitude, Bond gained the reputation of a "difficult author", which contributed to keeping him away from the major English stages.
 During the mid-1980s, Peter Hall at the National Theatre repeatedly refused to allow him to direct his new play Human Cannon, written for Yvonne Bryceland and the wide stage of the Olivier.
 Richard Boon described Human Cannon as "very good".

 In 1985, he attempted to direct his War Plays at the RSC, accepting very bad working conditions, but left the rehearsals before the premiere after disastrous sessions, and then violently criticized the production and the theatre.
 Max Stafford-Clark has written that with the Barbican production of The War Plays, Bond "reduced a talented cast into a stumbling and incoherent shambles of walking wounded.
 Edward Bond is simply the most difficult person I have worked with in 40 years."
 He then decided not to allow his plays to be premiered in London by institutional theatres without proper working conditions.
 He only agreed to return to the RSC in 1996 when he directed In the Company of Men, but considered this production a failure.
 He nevertheless regularly accepted revivals and sometimes got involved in these productions, although remaining generally unsatisfied, and he directed workshops for RSC actors with Cicely Berry.
 Except for two plays written for the BBC in the early 1990s (Olly's Prison and Tuesday), Bond continued writing plays in the knowledge that they would not be staged in Britain except by amateur companies.

-These conflicts are still highly controversial, and Bond and those with whom he has clashed continue to settle scores in letters, books and interviews.
+These conflicts are still highly controversial, and Bond and those with whom he had clashed continued to settle scores in letters, books and interviews.